Italy's coalition wobbles over high-speed rail link

 The rail line has become a key battleground for the coalition, though their differences on the issue have until now been tamped down because neither has wanted an ensuing crisis to topple the government.

-Salvini's anti-immigrant League has made significant gains in popularity however since coming to power last year, while the M5S has fallen in favour after being forced to row back on several of its electoral promises.
+However, Salvini's anti-immigrant League has made significant gains in popularity since coming to power last year, while the M5S has fallen in favour after being forced to row back on several of its electoral promises.

 Many analysts think the coalition will limp on until the European parliamentary elections in May.

-Success in the European polls would strengthen the League's hand further, with expectations that it could spur Salvini into pushing for fresh elections in a bid to ditch its coalition partner.
+Success in the European polls would strengthen the League's hand further, with expectations that it could spur Salvini into pushing for fresh elections in a bid to ditch its M5S coalition partner.

-- Rid the road of one million trucks -
+- One million trucks -

-The key element of the project is a tunnel that would run for 57.5 kilometres (36 miles) beneath the Alps at an estimated cost of 8.6 billion euros ($9.7 billion), part of which has already been dug.
+The key element of the rail project is a tunnel that would run for 57.5 kilometres (36 miles) beneath the Alps at an estimated cost of 8.6 billion euros ($9.7 billion), part of which has already been dug.

 The high-speed line would halve the travel time between Turin and the French city of Lyon to just two hours, and make it possible to travel from Milan to Paris in just over four hours, down from almost seven now.